pema99/HLSLInterpreter/README.md

 # HLSLInterpreter
 A library for interpreting HLSL shader code on the CPU.
 The primary usecase is to run automated tests for shaders, which run entirely on the CPU.
-The interpreter is relatively self contained, and can also be used for other applications that want to run shader code, such as an HLSL REPL.
+The interpreter is relatively self contained, and can also be used for other applications that want to run shader code.

 ## Shader testing
 Shader test functions can be written either in dedicated test files, or directly inline inside existing shaders.
 The API exposed by `HLSLRunner` provides a way to discover and run tests across a list of files.